LisaMolloy5/id-rather-be-at-pemberley/TESTING.md

   2. It highlights the book being currently read by the book club.
   3. There is also a link to the events page that changes to a pink font color when a mouse hovers on it showing it can be clicked, so that the user can find information on when the book will be reviewed.

-  # Futher Testing
+  # Responsive Desgin Testing

   * Responsive design testing for the website was carried out using [Google Chrome Dev Tools](https://www.google.com/chrome/dev/), [Website Planet](https://www.websiteplanet.com/) and [Responsive Design Checker](https://responsivedesignchecker.com/)

   * The website was checked on various devices such as Iphone 5/SE, Iphone X, Samsung Galay S8+, Nokia N9, Ipad, Galaxy Tab, Laptop and Desktop.
+  * The website was adjusted

+  # Browser Compatibility Testing

-  * This Website was tested on the browsers Google Chrome, Safari, Microsoft Edge , Internnet Explorer and Mozilla Firefox.
+  * This Website was tested on the browsers Google Chrome, Safari, Microsoft Edge and Mozilla Firefox.

-  * Testing was done to make sure all links work correctly and opened in a new tab.
-  * Family and Friends where asked to asked to help point out any bugs in the website and proofread the documentation.
+  *